logicly-au/docs.iar-dst.online/user-guide/gen-pdf-report.rst

 A customisable Report is able to be generated for the user to either print a hardcopy of the results or to be saved as a PDF using your browsers native operating system functionality.

+.. admonition:: PRIVACY

    For privacy purposes, this form does not transmit or store any information.
 Once the page is closed, you cannot retrieve the information.

 .. contents::